Funding

 We fund in the state of Minnesota with priority given to the seven-county metro area.
 We work in settings that serve children who are at-risk or experiencing abuse or neglect, exposed to toxic stress/trauma, or have challenges developing reading, writing and math skills.
 This includes schools and early childhood settings, non-profit and research organizations, government agencies, collaboratives, and networks.

-The best use of Sauer Family Foundation funding is to create change, fill gaps, or help create something new in an organization, government agency, or system.
+Due to the planned sunset in 2028, the best use of Sauer Family Foundation funding is shorter term projects that create change or help create something new in an organization that will be sustainable in the future without our funding.
 The Sauer Family Foundation is particularly interested in grants that support work in systems and agencies that keep children in safe, supported families, decrease toxic stress and move them to resiliency.

 Our Funding Priorities